Capta7nBlack/RegisterBot/README.md

 3. Go to crashed.nu and create the schedule you want.
 4. After creating the schedule, press three dots and export it as .txt file.
 5. Put the exported "schedule.txt" file into "RegisterBot" folder.
+6. Create virtual environment.
+Optional
+7. in terminal, use "pip install -r requirements.txt"
-6. run in cmd "python main.py" or run the main.py using other means such as VS code runner.
+8. Run the main.py using terminal "python main.py" or other means like VSCode runner.
-7. Enjoy the show:)
+9. Enjoy the show:)